Hedayetullah Al Mamun

-Hedayetullah Al Mamoon is a retired Senior Secretary at the Ministry of Finance of Bangladesh and the chairperson of Janata Bank.
+Hedayetullah Al Mamoon is a retired senior secretary at the Ministry of Finance of Bangladesh and the chairperson of Janata Bank.

+Early life

+Mamun was born on October 5, 1958 in Nawabganj, Dhaka district.
+His father was Jalal Uddin Molla and mother was Fatema Khatun.
+He received a Bachelor's (Honours) degree from the English Department of Dhaka University and completed the National Defense Course from the National Defense College.
+He earned a Masters in Public Affairs (MPA) degree in Governance and Public Policy from Dhaka University.

 Career

 Mamun joined the Bangladesh Civil Service in 1982.

-In November 2008, Mamun was appointed the Additional Secretary to the Ministry of Law, Justice and Parliamentary affairs.
+In November 2008, Mamun was appointed the additional secretary to the Ministry of Law, Justice and Parliamentary affairs.
 Bangladesh Judicial Service Association expressed concern over the appointment of Mamun as he was an admin cadre.

-In 2009, Mamun served as the Secretary at the Ministry of Culture.
+In 2009, Mamun served as the secretary of the Ministry of Culture.
 He then became the secretary at the Ministry of Civil Aviation and Tourism in October 2009.

-Mamun served as the Secretary at the Ministry of Information.
+Mamun served as the secretary of the Ministry of Information.